CharlesBritton4545/PredictingManifestAstigmatismKC/README.md

 # PredictingManifestAstigmatismKC
 Research use only.
-This repository contains code developed for research purposes.
+This repository contains code developed for research purposes and has not been validated for clinical decision-making.
+The software should not be used to diagnose, treat, or make clinical decisions regarding individual patients.
+The analysis was performed using keratometry data obtained from Pentacam corneal tomography.
+The underlying clinical dataset is not included in this repository due to data governance and patient confidentiality restrictions.